strasse34/pp5-drf-api/README.md

 - As a user, I can retrieve followers by id so that I can see individual follower content.
 - As a logged-in user, I can make a follow so that I can follow my favorite user.
 - As a logged-in user, I can delete a follow so that I can unfollow a followed user.

+## Front End

+### React JS
+This API is used to manage Back-End and database for the Front-End application which has built by React JS.
+The repository with a README file for the Front-End can be found [here](https://github.com/strasse34/pp5).

 ## Technologies Used